kClaire62/CatFacts/README.md

 ## Features

-- Click button to load a cat fact.
+- Click button to load a cat facts.
 - Styled with CSS.
 - Uses `fetch()` to call API.